dave-meyer/scaa-ex03/README.md

 # scaa-ex03

+The following is the default description for a AWS Step Functions application.

+---

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders:

 - functions - Code for the application's Lambda functions to check the value of, buy, or sell shares of a stock.